-J. STATEMENT OF CASH FLOWS
+J. STATEMENTS OF CASH FLOWS

-For the purposes of the statement of cash flows, the Center considers all cash to be unrestricted including demand accounts and certificates of deposit with an original maturity of generally three months or less.
+For the purposes of the statements of cash flows, the Center considers all cash and cash equivalents to be both unrestricted and restricted including demand accounts and certificates of deposit.

 K. USE OF ESTIMATES IN PREPARATION OF FINANCIAL STATEMENTS